pbean/scratch-pad/PLUGIN_SYSTEM.md

 3. **Test IPC Commands**: Use frontend to query plugin information
 4. **Verify Directory Creation**: Check that `./plugins/` directory is created with documentation

-The plugin system is now fully implemented and ready for future extensions!
+The plugin system is now fully implemented with comprehensive documentation and ready for future extensions!